 Your teeth are white, or at least whiter, but you’ll want to continue with touch-up routines to maintain your whitening results.
 As your cosmetic dentist we’ll provide you with a list of instructions that you’ll follow after the procedure.

 A custom-fitted dentistry tray will be given to you along with an at-home dental touch-up kit that you’ll use based on the dentist’s recommendations.
 On top of the touch-up kit, there are going to be lifestyle changes and recommendations to follow to keep your smile white.
 Typically, we recommend not consuming or at least cutting back on, certain foods and beverages, such as wine, coffee, soda and tea.
 Tobacco products should also be avoided, even after whitening, or the stains will comeback.

 Additional recommendations following a professional cleaning will often include:

-- Maintain an optimal oral hygiene routine that includes brushing your teeth at least twice daily and flossing
+Maintain an optimal oral hygiene routine that includes brushing at least twice daily and flossing

-- Regular dental cleanings and checkups to keep your teeth and gums in optimal health
+Regular dental cleanings and checkups to keep your oral tissues in optimal health

 Don't worry – we’ll go over all of these recommendations with you.

 Things to Consider Before the Zoom Teeth Whitening Procedure

 Teeth whitening can make your teeth sensitive, and the sensitivity will vary from person-to-person.
 While most people are surprised by the lack of pain or discomfort during dental treatment, there will be: